EQAR/internal-handbook/docs/admin-it.md

 > **Relevant for:** staff, committee members, externals (e.g. project partners)

-One single login/account is used for office computers, most EQAR-hosted services (e.g. NextCloud) and some external services.
+One single login/account is used for most EQAR-hosted services (e.g. NextCloud) and some external services.
 Your username is the first letter of your first name, followed by your lastname, all in small letters and without diacritics.
 For example, `jdoe` for John Doe.

 You can manage your account and change your password at <https://accounts.eqar.eu/>.